Kratom & Pregnancy: What Do We Know So Far?

 - Heart palpitations

 - Liver damage (with long-term use)

 - Nausea and vomiting

 None of these side effects are pleasant at the best of times.
 However, certain side effects may harm both mother and baby.

 Firstly, weight loss isn’t recommended during pregnancy unless the woman is already considerably overweight and has been advised to do so by her doctor.
 It is a general rule that women shouldn’t plan to shed pounds while pregnant.

-A lot is going on with the body during pregnancy already, and it adds unnecessary stress.
+A lot is going on with the body during pregnancy, which adds unnecessary stress.
 Your body is supposed to do the opposite and gain some weight during the process.

-Weight loss is generally only considered safe before conception; therefore, we wouldn’t recommend using kratom while pregnant in case this side effect occurs.
+Weight loss is generally only considered safe before conception; therefore, we wouldn’t recommend using kratom while pregnant if this side effect occurs.

-During pregnancy, women already struggle with frequent urination and constipation issues, so kratom could further these negative effects to the point of becoming dangerous.
+During pregnancy, women already struggle with frequent urination and constipation issues, so kratom could further these adverse effects to become dangerous.